21 genera

 Flowers: April-August

-Distribution: Occurring in the northeastern corner of Washington; Adjacent British Columbia east to Idaho and Montana.
+Distribution: Occurring east of the Cascades crest in the northeastern region of Washington; adjacent British Columbia to Idaho and Montana.

 Habitat: Moist woods.